JosephArmas/side-quest/README.md

 - Served as a Team Lead and Scrum Master for the year long project , applying the scrum methodology to facilitate my group's workﬂow.
-- Engineered the entire Events feature and client-side UI functionality for Authentication, Authorization, Analytic dashboard, Admin View, Regular User View
+- Engineered the entire Events feature and client-side UI functionality for Authentication, Authorization, Regular User View, Admin View, Analytic dashboard
 - Developed Low-Level Designs by formulating user stories and adhering to BRD speciﬁcations including, Success Scenarios, Failure Scenarios, Functional and Non-Functional requirements